 Migraines are a complex neurological disorder, and coffee is one of its known dietary triggers.
 Coffee lovers all look forward to a cup of this caffeine-rich beverage every morning or any time of the day.

 However, it remains debatable whether coffee is good or bad for people experiencing migraine headaches.
 So, what’s the real deal with coffee?
-Does it help or make migraines even worse?
+Does it help or make episodes even worse?
 Let’s set the record straight in this post.

 As you notice, caffeine is at the top of the list of migraine triggers.
 It is a compound often found in beverages we consume, such as coffee, tea, soft drinks, and energy drinks.
 Caffeine is also in chocolates and several over-the-counter medications.

 The National Coffee Association reported that 64% of people in the United States drink coffee.
 Many people are coffee drinkers, yet very few know about the role that caffeine plays when it comes to triggering migraine headaches.
-It’s a little complicated as caffeine may prompt a migraine attack, but it could also offer a pain-relieving effect.
+It’s a little complicated as caffeine may prompt an attack, but it could also offer a pain-relieving effect.
 Whether coffee can ease or spark migraines depends on the frequency and dose of caffeine consumption.

 Coffee is the most vital dietary trigger factor of migraine and tension-type headaches, according to a study.